Adphorus/ec2-allocate-subnet/README.md

 ####Requirements:
   `boto`

-You need to have your IAM credentials on your environment.
+You need to have your IAM credentials configured on your environment.
 See [here](https://boto.readthedocs.org/en/latest/getting_started.html#configuring-boto-credentials).